d3x0r/STFRPhysics/whitepaper.md

 Consider that before a rotation of more than 2π can happen, it first has to have a rotation vector `(1/3,1/3,1/3)*2π`.  `(2/3,2/3,2/3)*2π` is 2 rotations around the axle, and `(3/3,3/3,3/3)*2π` is 3 rotations arond the axis in the direction of (1,1,1).

+One might also say that velocity or spacial coordinates should be `(speed,x,y,z)` define the rate to change, and the normal direction to go, with a unit vector is spherical.
+Although curvatures or rotations make things feel spherical they are not themselves spherical.

 ### Generalized Parameterization of Log Complex (experimental)